rmeissner/EIPs/EIPS/eip-xxx.md

 - [Gnosis Safe (smart contract based multi-signature wallet)](https://github.com/gnosis/safe-contracts)
 - [Delegate signing for state channels](https://docs.google.com/document/d/1PrkP61rzwIQDbJx1YxVl1ncwQeyNE9e0PFRVw77-FSo/edit)

  ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-The following new methods are provided
+The following new methods are provided:

 ### wallet_getActiveWallet
 ```javascript